5 Things non chicken keepers believe

 2) A hen only lays 12 eggs a year.

-Some chickens never go broody, some go broody and hatch chicks several times a year.
+Some hens never go broody.
+Some hens go broody and hatch chicks several times a year.
 ALL hens lay more than 12 eggs a year.
 The ones that don't go broody can lay upwards of 300 eggs their first year, depending on breed of course.

 The second problem is that this #12 has been twisted to humanize a chickens laying cycle to discourage people to consume eggs.
-People with no understanding of chickens look at wild birds and see that they only lay enough eggs for chicks and decide that birds are birds and chickens are that way too.
+People with no understanding of chickens look at wild birds and see that they only lay enough eggs to hatch baby birds and decide that all birds are the same so chickens are that way too.

 3) Fertilized eggs taste different.